OctopusDeploy/People/Support.md

 ### I aim to write high quality responses quickly and with minimal oversight
 - I recognize Octopus is complex and I am starting on my knowledge journey, I reach out for help in a timely and effective way when I need it.
 - I am learning to write well crafted, succinct and informative support responses with coaching from my mentor.
-- I have started my learning journey in my area specialty at Octopus, I am seeking to be able to independently answer support questions in this area.
+- I have started my learning journey in my area speciality at Octopus, I am seeking to be able to independently answer support questions in this area.
 - I am learning to write clear, well researched issues that provide the Engineering team with clear customer impact and assist in root cause analysis.
 - I am becoming proficient with my tools and the core building blocks used by our team.
 - I am learning to prioritise my workload.